Ailantha

 Picture

-My daughter, son-in-law, and grand daughters flew in from warm, sunny Los Angeles, California to Columbus, Ohio on December 21, the eve of the bomb cyclone that caused massive Christmas snow storms and freezing sub-zero temperatures from Colorado to Connecticut and points south.
+On December 23 there arrived in Columbus the notorious bomb cyclone that caused massive Christmas snow storms and freezing sub-zero temperatures from Colorado to Connecticut and points south.

-Weeks before the bomb cyclone was on the weather radar, I made plans to take the family to see the holiday display at the Franklin Park Conservatory, Columbus's indoor/outdoor botanical garden.
+However, weeks before the bomb cyclone was on the weather radar I made plans to take visitors who were spending Christmas with us to see the holidiay display at the Franklin Park Conservatory, Columbus's indoor/outdoor botanical garden.

 Picture